 As we said, Alaska water is nowhere near as cold as you think.
 But it’s not warm, either.

-If you’re diving in Alaska, you’re probably going to need to be drysuit certified.
+If you’re scuba diving in Alaska, you’re probably going to need to be drysuit certified.
 We don’t rent 7mm wetsuits, as they would only be practical for 2-3 months in the summer, although you are welcome to bring your own.
+For freedivers, that means you’re going to need to have your own wetsuit, or purchase one while you’re here.

 Our recommendation for those divers out there who aren’t drysuit certified, but want to dive in Alaska: schedule a drysuit class with us, or even better, get drysuit certified before you come to Alaska, so you don’t have to spend any of your trip in a pool!